-AFE/ATI REGIONAL WORKSHOP ON CLIMATE CHANGE AND MACRO-FINANCIAL POLICIES vulnerabilities, mitigation policies, building resilience through adaptation policies, and managing fiscal and financial sector risks.
+Building on ATI's Climate Strategy (Box 3), the Institute collaborated with AFRITAC East and ICD to organize a workshop on Climate Change and Macro-Financial Policies at the Kenya School of Monetary Studies, Nairobi (March 2023).
+Following from the MCC course, this was the first workshop to bring together staff of ICD, FAD, MCM, and RES to showcase the Fund's analysis and tools on climate change.
+As part of the ATI CCCDS, activities like this aim at supporting future engagements of countries in the region with the Fund in the context of financing under the new Resilience and Sustainability Trust (RST).
+Twenty-five participants from Ethiopia, Kenya, Malawi, Rwanda, South Sudan, Tanzania, and Uganda were exposed to a wide range of topics, including climate risks and vulnerabilities, mitigation policies, building resilience through adaptation policies, and managing fiscal and financial sector risks.
 Participants were also introduced to several tools that the IMF has been developing to integrate climate change and natural disasters into policy frameworks, including the: Carbon Pricing Assessment Tool (CPAT); Debt, Investment, Growth, and Natural Disaster Tool (DIGNAD); Natural Disasters and Debt Dynamics Tool (ND-DDT); Fiscal Risks Toolkit; and C-PIMA.
 Several donors participated virtually in the workshop, and staff from the U.K.'s Foreign, Commonwealth & Development Office delivered an overview of the work of the U.K. Taskforce on Climate Finance.
-This broad focus enabled participants to better identify the various macrofinancial linkages associated with climate change, refine their policy priorities, and understand how the Fund can help member countries respond to climate change.
+This broad focus enabled participants to better identify the various macro-financial linkages associated with climate change, refine their policy priorities, and understand how the Fund can help member countries respond to climate change.
 They applied the tools and concepts to deliver presentations connecting climate-change vulnerabilities in the region, adaptation and mitigation policies, priorities, and financing options.
 Participants also appreciated the peer-learning aspect of the workshop, noting that it would allow them to better integrate climate considerations into their policy documents.
 Several of them remarked that this was the first time they had been exposed to the macroeconomic and financial dimensions of climate issues in such a structured manner and expressed enthusiasm for follow-on country-level training and technical assistance to promote knowledge dissemination on climate-related issues.